 New self-managing Wirepas devices automatically form the entire network.

-Anchor: 3 years of battery
+Anchor: 3 to 5 years battery

-Tag: 2 years of battery
+Tag: 2 to 5 years battery

 Cost of ownership: $

 Our product, Solve™, offers a modern location tracking solution.
 Used with great success in critical applications by companies worldwide, and powered by the two leading enterprise IoT wireless networks Wirepas & MachineQ, ensures the anticipated benefits are realized through a modern, low-risk solution.
 Let's connect to discuss your project …